 Dianne’s interests are traveling, studying, cooking, bridge, and meditation.
 Since retiring she volunteered as a Washington State Long Term Care Ombudsman.
 She feels a deep appreciation to ENN for broadening her interests and adding to her friendships.

 Judith is retired, having taught 42 years in elementary classrooms in California, Massachusetts and Washington while raising 2 children with her husband of 51 years.
 She has a graduate degree in English from “Cal” Berkeley and another degree in Education from the University of Washington in Seattle.
 Presently, walking, reading novels, gardening and travel are her interests.
 Judith is one of the founders of Eastside Neighbors Network and has served as a Board member and volunteer since its inception.

-Stephanie Ko (Advisor)
+Stephanie Ko (At-large Member)

 When Stephanie Ko first learned about virtual villages a few years ago, she was so excited, she wanted to start one herself.
 Now, she has time to commit to the project and has agreed to bring her passion, skills, and knowledge of nonprofit organizations to ENN as an advisor to the Board.